dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 Russian flights alters course south and releases four air-to-ground missiles aimed at the Backstop radar array.
 These all fly true and demolish my most important surviving ground-based sensor array.
-If only I had had a CAP up with sufficient fuel\!
+If only I had had a CAP up with sufficient fuel!
 They could have intercepted on afterburner and saved the radar.
 As it is, the airspace over Finnmark, the shortest route to my airfields, will now only be swept from afar by the AWACS off the coast.